mount -t glusterfs storage.example.org:/backups /mnt

 Robin DNS name that can be used to contact any of the available GlusterD

 processes.
-The Gluster Volume that is used, is called backups
+The Gluster Volume that is used, is called backups.
+Client

 systems would be able to access the volume by mounting it with FUSE like